cuhu/full-stack-technical-test/README.md

 Consideration should be given for pagination, as well as clean and testable code.
 Git can also be used to document the progress during the task.

 ##### Submission:
-Once the task is complete, archive your code and email to pc@dreamr.uk
+Once the task is complete, archive your code and email to phill.clarence@cuhu.co.uk

 Thanks, and good luck! 🙂